kzeng10/stegastore/README.md

 Work in progress.
 Main functions in `main.js`, to be built into a full-fledged app (web?)

 # To-do
+- [ ] download either individual file or photoset, sort out logic for that
 - [ ] web app
   - [ ] basic server
   - [ ] local database (file hierarchy, photoset mappings)